ZacaryKing/SEH-Code-Sample/README.md

 #### Notes:

+- The home directory includes a config.json file:
+	- This includes all parameters used in the Google API call.
+	- Be warry of changing the values in the config file.
+There's not significant error checking.

-I left the Google search engine ID and Google API Key in the project.
-These along with the other Google API parameters can be altered in the SearchGoogleImages method inside the GoogleAPI class.
+- I left the Google search engine ID and Google API Key in the config file for convenience.
+Normally I wouldn't do this.